epctex-support/realtor-scraper/README.md

 The Realtor data scraper supports the following features:

--   Scrape property details - You can scrape attributes like property images, price, features, neighborhood, nearby schools and many more.
+-   Scrape property details - You can scrape attributes like property images, price, features, neighborhood, nearby schools, and many more.
 You can find details below.

 -   Scrape sold properties - You can scrape sold properties through a search list.

--   Scrape for sale properties - If you are looking for a property which is for sale, you can directly target them.
+-   Scrape for sale properties - If you are looking for a property that is for sale, you can directly target them.

 -   Scrape rental properties - Rental properties can be directly targeted.

 -   Scrape by keyword - You can use location-wise keywords to search specific search lists.
-Also you can directly point out rental, for sale or sold properties on this feature.
+Also, you can directly point out rental, for sale, or sold properties on this feature.

 -   Scrape properties by filter - Auto detection of URLs helps you to directly copy/paste the URLs into the scraper to apply any filtering you like.